mshojaei77/Awesome-AI/README.md

 # Awesome-AI <img width="100" style="margin-right:6px;" alt="ai-collection-logo" src="https://www.pngmart.com/files/21/AI-PNG-HD.png" />
 Welcome to the AI Resource Repository!
 The purpose of this repository is to provide a one-stop place for a growing collection of interesting things about generative synthetics.
-Whether you're looking for resources, tools, samples, demos, hacks, or apps related to AI and specifically generative AI technology, this repository has you covered.
+Whether you're looking for resources, tools, samples, demos, hacks, or apps related to AI Or specifically generative AI technology, this repository has you covered.

 As an AI enthusiast and interested in exploring the world of AI and its applications, I have hand-curated this list.
 The goal is to create a hub where people interested in artificial intelligence can find tools that cover different aspects of the field.